J.S. O'Connor American Rich Cut Glassware Factory

+The J.S.
+O'Connor American Rich Cut Glassware Factory, also known as the Maple City Glass Company, H.W.
+Kimble Silk Company, and Arrow Throwing Company, is an historic glassware factory and silk mill located in Hawley, Wayne County, Pennsylvania.

+History and architectural features

-J.S.
-O'Connor American Rich Cut Glassware Factory, also known as Maple City Glass Company, H.W.
-Kimble Silk Company, and Arrow Throwing Company, is a historic glassware factory and silk mill located at Hawley, Wayne County, Pennsylvania.
-With the waning of the canal and gravity rail operations in the late 19th century, Hawley developed into a busy manufacturing town.
-In addition to silk fabric and garments, among the chief products was fine cut glass, then very fashionable.
+With the waning of the canal and gravity rail operations during the late nineteenth century, Hawley developed into a busy manufacturing town.
+In addition to silk fabric and garments, among the chief products was fine cut glass, then a fashionable consumer good.
 The leading cut glass establishment was that of John Sarsfield O’Connor (1831 - 1916) at the base of the Paupack Falls.